reconhub/reconhub.github.io/projects.md

 <br>

 ## Released packages
-These packages have been designed using following RECON's standards, are fully functional, documented and tested, and have been released on CRAN.
+These packages have been developed following RECON's standards, are fully functional, documented and tested, and have been released on CRAN.

 {% include list-circles.html items=page.recon-list %}